arjunmehta/node-unparse-args/README.md

 [![Build Status](https://travis-ci.org/arjunmehta/node-unparse-args.svg?branch=master)](https://travis-ci.org/arjunmehta/node-unparse-args)

-A node.js module to help you unparse parsed arguments back to the original argv array or a command string.
+A Node module to help you unparse parsed arguments back to the original argv array or a command string.

 This module will:
 - **unparse parsed arguments back to an argv array**